Sher-Chowdhury/codingbee_docs/categories/kubernetes/07_pod_commands/pod_commands.md

 ```

 Kubernetes will just keep restarting this in an endless cycle. and the pod will keep starting+stopping in an endless cycle too.
+To run containers that have shortlived workloads, you should run them as Kubernetes jobs or cronjobs objeect.
+We'll cover them later.

-If you want the container in this pod to run on an ongoing basis, then you can override the centos image's default CMD setting with ongoing command/script using the command+args settings:
+If you want the container in this pod to run on an ongoing basis, then you can override the centos image's default CMD setting with an ongoing command/script using the command+args settings:

 ```bash
 ---